Lectionary Bible Studies and Sermons

 v19.
 Isaiah 29:14 originally served to warn Israel against thinking they could outwit God.
 Paul uses the warning as a prophetic reminder to his readers.

 v22.
-Jews demand messianic signs to confirm the truth, but the only sign given is the sign of Jonah - the preaching of the gospel.
+Jews demand miraculous signs to confirm the truth, but the only sign given is the sign of Jonah - the preaching of the gospel.
 Gentiles demand worldly wisdom to confirm the truth, but the only wisdom given is the foolishness of the cross of Christ.

 v23.
 God's revelation to humanity in Christ is a contradiction - a messiah under the curse of God (cursed is everyone who hangs on a tree, Deut.21:23).
 The Jews believed that the coming messiah would be a glorified figure of power and might.
 Therefore, "Christ crucified" is certainly a "stumbling block to Jews", and as for Gentiles, it is "foolishness".